Project 2: WebWinter 2025

 Part 3: CSRF

-Once you’re done with the project, you can delete the project 2 Docker container to reclaim resources on your computer.
-Don’t delete the entire Docker installation (you’ll need it for future projects), just the container.
+Once you’re done with the project, you can delete the Project 2 Docker container to reclaim resources on your computer.
+Don’t uninstall Docker (you’ll need it for future projects), just the container.